 Sour Diesel is one of the most famous high-THC (>20% THC) strains ever, and it’s been around for more than 20 years.

+The history of Sour Diesel isn’t quite straightforward, however some sources claim that the strain originated in New York.
 According to one story, a New York-based strain hunter AJ is the one responsible for maintaining the sales of Sour Diesel in the illegal US market.

 On one occasion, after a trip to Amsterdam, his Chem 91 mixed with something else, and from it grew the original Sour Diesel.

 Sour Diesel strain has a light green color, and its pistils range from yellow to bright orange.
 The buds are stocky and attractive, especially the trichome-packed sugar leaves that are on the darker side of green, so they stand out from the rest of the bud a bit.

 Sour Diesel covered in trichomes.
 Photo credit: instagram.com/mackinnon905